Decryptu/hello_zig/README.md

 ## Building and Running

-The project includes two examples that can be built and run separately.
+The project includes three examples that can be built and run separately.
 After building, the executables can be found in the `zig-out/bin/` directory:

 - `zig-out/bin/basic` - The basic command-line example
 - `zig-out/bin/gui` - The GUI application
+- `zig-out/bin/vector` - The vector operations example

 ### Basic Example